AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Our earlier demo program assigned an incorrect value via unchecked conversion into an object of an enumeration type that had non-standard representation values.
 The value assigned was not one of those representation values so the object had an invalid representation.
-The execution of the assignment statement itself was not erroneous, even though the value was invalid.
-A few minor other operations are also possible like that.
-But most use of an invalid representation value will be erroneous, and we saw that the effect of erroneous execution was unpredictable and unbounded.
+Certain uses of an invalid representation value will be erroneous, and we saw that the effect of erroneous execution was unpredictable and unbounded.

 That example was somewhat artificial, for the sake of illustration.
 But we might get an invalid value in a real-world application.
 For example,